Diagnostic tests are offered to women whose screening tests show:

 Tell your midwife if at any point you’re not sure about the choices you’ve made or if you’d like more information

-Your midwife will tell you which support organisations can give you more information about living with the condition your baby has, or is very likely to have.
+Your midwife will tell you which support organisations can help provide information and emotional and practical support.
+This can include more information about living with the condition your baby has or is likely to have.

 Whether you choose to continue with your pregnancy or not, your choices will be respected and you’ll get the care and support you need.